SuperFlyTV/tmp-GraphicsDefinition/definition/definition/Spec.md

 A Graphic MUST consist of the following files:

-- a JSON file that MUST be named **manifest.json** containing metadata about the Graphic.
+- a JSON file containing metadata about the Graphic, referred to as the Manifest file.
   See [Manifest Model](#manifest-model) for more information.
 - a Javascript file that exports the graphics Web Component.
+The Manifest file MUST contain a reference to this Javascript file.
   See [Web Component Interface](#web-component-interface) for more information.
 - any resources used by the Graphic, such as images, videos, fonts, etc.
   These resources MAY be organised in a folder structure.

-When exchanged, the files belonging to a Graphic MUST be packaged in a ZIP file.
+The Manifest file SHOULD be considered as the representation of the Graphic, all other files are either directly or indirectly referenced from the Manifest file and can be seen as dependencies.

 ### Manifest Model